 That, at least, was the plan.
 As I said in the first draft of this paper in 2016, it was a breathtakingly ambitious one: an online court on this scale does not yet exist anywhere in the world.

-And that has since been confirmed by parliamentary watchdogs.
+And that view has since been confirmed.

 “Given the extent of changes planned,” the National Audit Office (NAO) reported in May 2018,1 “there is a very significant risk that, despite the best efforts of HM Courts and Tribunals Service and other parties, the full ambition of the change portfolio will prove to be undeliverable in the time available.”

-But the House of Commons Public Accounts Committee echoed my opening words in July 2018.
+The House of Commons Public Accounts Committee echoed my opening words in July 2018.
 It said: